clotpoledollophead/21-2u03/expectimax/About-build-the-agent.md

 It is stored in the ‘Hit’ expectation.

-Finally, divide by the respective counts to get the expected value.
+Finally, divide by the respective counts to get the expected values.

+Then, determine 'Stand' or 'Hit' by the final value, with the greater one being chosen.
 ## Result
 The experimental results have a win rate of about 40%, which I think is quite high for an agent using the expectimax algorithm, given that a large portion of the game is dominated by chance.